AckeeCZ/ios-cookbook/BestPractices.md

 ### Images

-When design is in Sketch use it’s StyleKit for creating resolution-independent vector images.
-Rest of the images should be in XCAssets and generated and used with Enums generated via [SwiftGen]().
+When design is in [Sketch](https://www.sketchapp.com) use it’s [StyleKit](https://www.paintcodeapp.com/documentation/stylekits) for creating resolution-independent vector images.
+Rest of the images should be in XCAssets and generated and used with `enum`s generated via [SwiftGen](https://github.com/SwiftGen/SwiftGen).

 ### Fonts
-Fotns should be stored in Resource folder.
+Fonts should be stored in Resource folder.
 To obtain `real` name of the Font in the system use this method

 ```swift
 extension UIFont {